frojasg1/pattern_to_string_list_for_algebraic_notation_chess_moves/README.md

 This will be used for helping to recognize better those "word" options when used in combination with my application ChessPdfBrowser.

-The new function I am currently programming, is to create a library which will able to work with scanned Pdfs, offering similar functionality that when using pdfbox library for regular Pdfs
+The new function I am currently programming, is to create a library which will able to work with scanned Pdfs, offering a similar functionality that when using pdfbox library for regular Pdfs

 So the aim of this script, is to create a super set of all possible "words" in a chess game written in algebraic notation.